charan-datascientist/Goodworkai/README.md

 2. **Readability**:
    - Adopted PEP 8 coding standards.
-   - Used meaningful function names and added comments where necessary.
+   - Used meaningful function names and added comments, logs & docstrings where necessary.

 3. **Maintainability**:
    - Added a robust test suite using `pytest`.